Professional commission of a yacht by UK marine artist Mark Woollacott

 Have you ever considered owning a commissioned painting or investing in original art?
-Perhaps you would like to commission me to paint an original for you, something which is special to you, which will reward you with many years of enjoyment.
+Perhaps you would like to commission me to paint an original for you, something which is special to you, which will reward you with many years of enjoyment, or as a special 50th or 60th birthday gift for a friend or relative; or maybe you are in the process of redecorating and are looking for a unique artwork for your home.
 Commissioning a painting for yourself or for a friend or a loved one can be a really enjoyable experience.
 At every part of the process you are kept updated with weekly progress emails and images of the commissioned painting.
 So even if you don't know a great deal about art and if it is the first time you've considered commissioning a painting, you will really enjoy the experience - and you might also gain a few interesting insights into painting techniques along the way too!

 If you are interested in commissioning me to paint an original painting for you, then please contact me using the email address below and I will be happy to discuss your requirements and answer any questions you may have regarding the commission.
 I am based in North Devon, South West England.